 Yes, very easily.
 Let the mixture cool completely, then seal the meat inside a freezer bag along with some of its cooking juices.
 To thaw, place in your fridge overnight.

-Tips for Making Dutch Oven Carnitas
+Tips for Making this Carnitas Recipe in the Dutch Oven

 I used a pork shoulder this time around, but you can also use pork butt as well, and both yield equally good results.
 The shoulder is just what the butcher had on hand and he recommended as the best that day.